Delta to furlough 1,941 pilots in October: Memo

 Delta also announced on Monday the retirement of chief operating officer Gil West, who helped lead the merger integration of Delta and Northwest after joining the company in 2008.

-Mr West will stay on through the end of September while the company evaluates "how to best transition his responsibilities in the current environment", chief executive Ed Bastian said in a separate note to employees.
+Mr West will stay on through the end of next month while the company evaluates "how to best transition his responsibilities in the current environment", chief executive Ed Bastian said in a separate note to employees.